-Students on leave of absence or on extended study and paying less than half tuition are not eligible for Yale Health Basic Coverage but may enroll in Yale Health Student Affiliate Coverage.
+Students on leave of absence, on extended study and paying less than half tuition, or enrolled per course per credit, and students enrolled in the Executive M.P.H.
+(EMPH) program (see below), are not eligible for Yale Health Basic Coverage but may enroll in Yale Health Student Affiliate Coverage.
 Students enrolled in the Division of Special Registration as nondegree special students or visiting scholars are not eligible for Yale Health Basic Coverage but may enroll in the Yale Health Billed Associates Plan and pay a monthly fee.
 Associates must register for a minimum of one term within the first thirty days of affiliation with the University.